 |---|---|---|

-By regularly updating trust documents, individuals can ensure that their estate planning needs are met, and their wishes are respected.
-It’s a proactive approach to managing trusts, adapting to changes, and securing the future for beneficiaries.
+By regularly reviewing trust arrangements, individuals can ensure that their estate planning remains effective and their wishes are respected.
+It is a proactive approach to managing trusts, adapting to changes, and securing the future for beneficiaries.
+The 10-year anniversary of the trust is a natural trigger point for a comprehensive review.

 Alternative Structures to Consider